nashville-software-school/server-side-python-curriculum/book-3-web-applications/chapters/DJANGO_AUTHENTICATION.md

-# Added Authentication to your Django Application
+# Adding Authentication to your Django Application

 ## Setting up the Routes